Mintakai/folderscanner/README.md

 ## Features

-- Check the deployment status of a specified folder.
+- Check the deployment status of a specified folder with a specific filename.
 - Visual indication of deployment status through background colors and status text.
 - Timestamp display of the last change in status.
-- Remember your earlier folder and filename.
+- Remember last folder and filename.
 - Play a sound when status changes.
 - Info message at first startup (And concurrent ones, if not disabled).